clipperhouse/netlify/content/cdc.md

 The best thing is to ensure that the downstream sink is reliable and sufficiently provisioned.

 If that's not an option, reconsider your latency requirements.
-Does your application actually require SQL updates to replicated in ~seconds?
+Does your application actually require SQL updates to be replicated in ~seconds?
 If not, consider adding a buffer in the form of cloud storage (like S3).

 So instead of `OLTP → CDC → Kafka/OLAP`, consider `OLTP → CDC → S3 → Kafka/OLAP`.